Ongz1337/ctbans-web/README.md

 * Add (WIP)
 * and Delete bans.

-Here you can add a list of steam community ids.
+Here you can add a list of your admins in steam community format (ex: 76561198062770062).

 ## Suggestions / Errors
 Feel free to open a new issue!